Renskursa/Roxel-Engine/README.md

 # Roxel Engine

-A lightweight and modular voxel game engine built with modern JavaScript.
+A simple lightweight and modular voxel game built from scratch using JavaScript.

 ## Features